jinghul/auri/README.md

-# auri
+# Auri (Augmented Reality Restaurant Interface)

-A restaurant finding mobile application using augmented reality and your camera.
+An augmented reality restaurant finding mobile application using ARCore and Google Places.
+Find and see information about restaurants on the street right through your camera.

 Run Instructions:
 1. Make sure your Android Device supports ARCore - see them here: https://developers.google.com/ar/discover/supported-devices